MaxineXiong/ChatGPT-Tkinter-Desktop-App/README.md

 - [Python](https://www.python.org/) for providing a powerful programming language.
 - [GitHub](https://github.com/) for hosting this repository and enabling collaboration.

 Thank you for using the ChatGPT 3.5 Desktop App!
-We hope you find it useful and enjoy your conversations with ChatGPT.
+I hope you find it useful and enjoy your conversations with ChatGPT.

 [github_badge]: https://badgen.net/badge/icon/GitHub?icon=github&color=black&label